yunusemreyl/OmenCommandCenterforLinux/README.md

 **OMEN Command Center for Linux** is a native Linux application designed to unlock the full potential of HP Omen and Victus series laptops.
 It serves as an open-source alternative to the official OMEN Gaming Hub, providing essential controls in a modern, user-friendly interface.

+**Hi everyone, I had to take a break from development due to my midterm week.
+I'll be back with more development work and exciting new things starting Thursday, April 16th.**

 **New in v1.2.3:**

 - 🌪️ **Fan/Platform Compatibility**: Improved board handling for OMEN MAX / 8D87-class devices by aligning Victus-S parameter paths with confirmed working behavior.